14-Steps On “How To Do SEO Yourself” for your website and save money?

-For example, let’s say you’ve learned enough SEO and are confident you could offer your SEO services in your local area.
+For example, let’s say you’ve learned enough SEO and are confident you could offer your SEO services for small business in your local area.

-The keyword term you might be thinking of targeting is ‘affordable SEO services.’
+The keyword term you might be thinking of targeting is ‘small business SEO.’

-Search engines such as Google, Bing, and Yahoo will also scan your page content for LSI keywords such as ‘affordable SEO,’ and possibly ‘affordable search engine optimization.’
+Search engines such as Google, Bing, and Yahoo will also scan your page content for LSI keywords such as ‘affordable SEO,’ and possibly ‘search engine optimization services.’